Movsar Evloev

 Йовлой Мухьмада Мовсар) (born February 11, 1994) is a Russian professional mixed martial artist.
 He currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2014, he has also competed at M-1 Global, where he is the former bantamweight champion.
-As of July 15, 2025, he is #1 in the UFC featherweight rankings.
+As of July 15, 2025, he is #1 in the Meta UFC featherweight rankings.

 Early life

 Evloev, who has a degree in computer programming and law, belongs to the Ingush teip Youvloy.
 Before turning professional in mixed martial arts in 2014, Movsar earned the rank of a Master of Sports in Greco-Roman wrestling.
 He is the cousin of Olympic gold medalist, Musa Evloev.

 Mixed martial arts career

 M-1 Global

 Prior to competing in the Ultimate Fighting Championship, Evloev spent all his time in M-1 Global.

 On April 22, 2017, Evloev faced Alexey Nevzorov for the M-1 Global Interim Bantamweight championship.
 He knocked out Nevzorov in the second round to claim the title.

 Evloev then faced Pavel Vitruk for the undisputed title on July 22, 2017.
 He defeated Vitruk by unanimous decision to unify the championship.

 Following his championship victory, Evloev's first title defense was held in February 2018, against Sergey Morozov.
 He defeated him with a rear-naked choke in the third round.

 In his next title defense, he faced Rafael Dias on July 21, 2018.
 He knocked Dias out in the fifth round to retain his belt.

 In April, he vacated the championship and signed with the UFC.